4+1 RDN Integrated Masters Program

-Bluffton students will apply for the fourth year of pre-dietetics and the RDN Integrated Master’s Program prior to March 1 of their junior year.
+Bluffton students will apply for the fourth year of pre-dietetics and the RDN Integrated Master’s Program.
 Enrollment is limited to 10 students per year in 2023.
 Plans are to expand student enrollment when feasible.

 - 200-300 documented hours of work in food service or health care

-- Letters of recommendation from supervisor and faculty outside of nutrition and dietetics
+- Letters of recommendation from supervisor and nutrition and dietetics faculty

 - Interview with faculty and selection committee